ansys/pyacp/README.rst

 Documentation
 ^^^^^^^^^^^^^

-To build the documentation, DPF Composites and MAPDL servers need to be running:
+To build the documentation, DPF Composites and MAPDL servers need to be running.
+First ensure that you have accepted the DPF Preview License Agreement by setting the ANSYS_DPF_ACCEPT_LA environment variable to Y (see `DPF Preview License Agreement https://dpf.docs.pyansys.com/version/stable/user_guide/getting_started_with_dpf_server.html#dpf-preview-license-agreement`_
+).
+In addition he  ANSYSLMD_LICENSE_FILE environment variable needs be set to a valid license server (e.g 1055@mylicenseserver.com).
+Then start the docker containers with:

 .. code-block:: bash